slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"God grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference."
 -- St. Francis of Assisi*

-> *"When we are no longer able to change a situation, we are challenged to change ourselves."
--- Victor Frankl*